usaid-cs/yesterday-i-learned/random.md

 1. There is an encyclopedia page dedicated to [Rihanna's forehead](http://uncyclopedia.wikia.com/wiki/Rihanna%27s_Forehead).
 1. 4060 is the grocery code for broccoli.
 1. [Intel GPU firmware have been proprietary since skylake.](https://lists.freedesktop.org/archives/intel-gfx/2015-June/068167.html)
-1. The [Great Wall of China](https://en.wikipedia.org/wiki/Great_Wall_of_China) actually comes in multiple discrete sections, sometimes even perpendicular to each other.
+1. The [Great Wall of China](https://en.wikipedia.org/wiki/Great_Wall_of_China) comes in multiple discrete sections, sometimes even perpendicular to each other.
 1. [Fiat Money](https://en.wikipedia.org/wiki/Fiat_money) is backed by nothing.
 Representative Money is backed by something real, like gold and silver.
 Commodity Money is literally worth its weight in gold, because it is gold.
 (Or silver etc)
 1. Sleeping Dogs was one of the greatest games you bothered to finish.
 The story, the setting, the knee-breaking action, driving while hopping from car to car.
 1. [The Fanling KCR station existed in 1910, one of the three permanent stations at the time.](https://en.wikipedia.org/wiki/Kowloon-Canton_Railway_Corporation#Origins_of_the_corporation) [MTR didn't have any lines until 1979.](https://www.youtube.com/watch?v=XkD5g0TxXXg)